-By way of example, tuning in to UFC 254 cost $64.99 for existing ESPN+ subscribers, though every month the streaming service offers an updated UFC Bundle that costs $84.98 and includes the next PPV along with a year's subscription to ESPN+ (worth $50 on its own).
+By way of example, tuning in to a typical PPV card like UFC 254 earlier in the year cost $69.99 for existing ESPN+ subscribers, though every month the streaming service offers an updated UFC Bundle that costs $89.98 and includes the next PPV along with a year's subscription to ESPN+ (worth $59.99 on its own).

 This is easily the best value way to stream UFC pay-per-views online, though note that they're time sensitive and the latest deal may not go live until a week or two before the event.